Ajinkya-18/Deep-X-Ray-Classifier/README.md

 ## 🌐 Deployment Plan
-A lightweight web interface will be built using Streamlit or Gradio to:
+A lightweight web interface built using Streamlit to:

 Upload and classify X-ray images